Last updated on October 20th, 2023 at 08:48 pm

 Indiana Knife Laws by Demographic

-Buying ballistic and Chinese throwing knives in Indiana is illegal for adults and minors.
-Otherwise, all other knives are legal to own, but there are limitations when you carry them outside your residential property.
+The law prohibits the purchase of ballistic and Chinese throwing knives for both adults and minors.
+All other types of knives are legal to own, but limitations may apply when carrying them outside your residential property.

 Can a Felon Carry a Knife in Indiana?

 Indiana law deems it a class A misdemeanor for a convicted felon to carry a knife within school property.
 Also, a felon will be charged with a level 6 felony if they use a knife to injure another person.
 A child (anyone under 18 years) who is a convicted felon will be charged with a level 5 felony if found in possession of a firearm.
 Besides these specifications, there is no other explicit provision under prohibited instruments of violence limiting knife carrying for felons.

 Delivery of a Deadly Weapon to an Intoxicated Person

 Indiana law uniquely prohibits the provision of a deadly weapon to an intoxicated individual or someone with a habit of intoxication.
 Given that a knife is considered a deadly weapon under the law, providing a knife to an intoxicated person is, therefore, illegal.

 Yes, switchblades are legal in Indiana.
 The ban on switchblades was lifted in 2013 by then-governor Mike Pence.
 Therefore, it is legal to own, possess, and sell switchblades or automatic knives in the state of Indiana.